thoughtfulbloke/nzes/README.md

 If you pretend no-one but National and Labour were running in the 2011 election, and pretend nothing but how the voters placed the parties left to right against where they placed themselves matters, this is how it looks.
 Personally I think this is a silly model to use.

+* turnout.R

+Having a look at variables associated with not voting.